 Tidy up your home with these DIY Burlap Baskets using Plastic Dollar Store Bins!
-These baskets are simple to make using basic supplies from the dollar store but look like they are from Pottery Barn!
+These DIY Dollar Store baskets are simple to make using basic supplies from the Dollar Tree but look like they are from Pier One!
+If you are looking for storage baskets from the Dollar Store but don’t like the plastic baskets, try this burlap fabric DIY project!

 My DIY project began when I was looking for some baskets to fit on a low shelf and could not find the perfect size so I decided to make my own.
 The problem with the shelving unit we owned was every basket or bin I tried was either too big or too small.
 I originally wanted a galvanized bin but then I tried some plastic Dollar Tree bins (I use these to organize closets in our home) and they fit perfectly!
 The problem was how unattractive they were.
 So I came up with a solution to add burlap fabric.
 Keep reading for the DIY tutorial!